-It’s summer soon, and leisurely barbeques with friends and family held during hot sunny afternoons and lasting long into the evening are a true delight.
-But did you know that many insurers will have specific guidelines around any fires lit in the garden of a thatched home.
+Leisurely barbeques with friends and family, held during hot sunny afternoons and lasting long into the evening are a true delight.
+But did you know that many insurers will have specific guidelines around outdoor fires lit in the garden of a thatched home?

-Bonfires are synonymous with English summers with the crackle of burning cuttings and the scent of wood smoke but along with incinerator bins they should be at least 100 metres 3 from your property.
-Please note however, that we strongly recommend you check this guideline with us as insurance policies can differ.
+Bonfires should be at least 100 metres from your property.3 Please note however, that we strongly recommend you check these guidelines with us, as your broker, because insurance policies can differ.

 Prevention is better than cure